Microsites. What are microsites? How might I leverage microsites to better serve my agency clients?

 The purpose of this microsite is to streamline the due diligence process for an asset management firm.
 Due diligence refers to the time it takes a potential investor to decide whether she would like to invest in your investment vehicle, or not.
 Here’s a screenshot of the live microsite as it stands right now.

-Microsites are mini-websites.
-Microsites are clusters of web pages.
-A microsite can be a single web page, that compliments another asset or project or entity.
-Microsites are helpful because we can build out new features for users without touching the existing corporate website.
+Microsites are clusters of web pages, or even a single web page, that compliments another asset or project or entity.

-This customer story includes the step-by-step playbook and documentation of the tangible assets I developed through the course of my relationship with the clients who contributed to over $40,000 in revenue over the course of ten weeks.
+As I mentioned in the previous post of this series, this story – and the stories to come – include the step-by-step playbook and documentation of the tangible assets I developed through the course of my relationship with the clients who contributed to over $40,000 in revenue over the course of ten weeks.

 The completion and launch of this project was a success in and of itself, but through a few additional steps I was able to use this project as a platform for my relationship with my client to flourish by empowering my client to use the same platform for the agency’s relationship with their customer to flourish.